Chapter 14 Probability

 Thus the complementary event ’not A’ to the event A is

-2. The Event ‘A or B’ Recall that union of two sets A and B denoted by A $\cup$ B contains all those elements which are either in A or in B or in both.
+2. The Event ‘A or B’ Recall that union of two sets A and B denoted by A B contains all those elements which are either in A or in B or in both.

-If $A$ and $B$ are two events, then the set $A \cap B$ denotes the event ’ $A$ and $B$ ‘.
+If A and B are two events, then the set AB denotes the event ’ A and B ‘.

-For example, in the experiment of ’throwing a die twice’ Let $A$ be the event ‘score on the first throw is six’ and B is the event ‘sum of two scores is atleast 11’ then
+For example, in the experiment of ’throwing a die twice’ Let A be the event ‘score on the first throw is six’ and B is the event ‘sum of two scores is atleast 11’ then

-Note that the set $A \cap B=\{(6,5),(6,6)\}$ may represent the event ’the score on the first throw is six and the sum of the scores is atleast 11 ‘.
+Note that the set AB={(6,5),(6,6)} may represent the event ’the score on the first throw is six and the sum of the scores is atleast 11 ‘.

 4. The Event ‘A but not B’ We know that A-B is the set of all those elements which are in A but not in B. Therefore, the set A-B may denote the event ‘A but not B’.
 We know that